 On some days I do eat more junk food than I should, but I've learnt to forgive myself and move on.
 Weight loss/maintenance is a lifelong journey, and it's vital to enjoy yourself along the way.

 Logging one's food into a food journal (like MyFitnessPal) is extremely helpful as it keeps one accountable, and also helps with meal planning (read 'Logging Meals').
 During the past 7 months, I've logged my meals every single day, even when I've eaten a lot of junk food.

 I've always exercised in a fasted state.
 However, over the past 2 months, I've been sticking to a proper exercise schedule (read 'My Exercise Schedule').
 It has helped me maintain consistency, which in turn has helped me get results.

 5) Tracking :

-Weight : As my weight fluctuates by a pound or two on most days, I weigh myself as soon as I get up, and then take weekly/monthly averages, so as to get a better picture.
-This has helped me not obsess about the increase in the number on the scale, if any.
+As my weight fluctuates by a pound or two on most days, I weigh myself as soon as I get up, and then take weekly/monthly averages, so as to get a better picture.
+This trick has helped me fret less about any increase in the number on the scale.

 Another progress photo :

 Nov, 2018 : 59.5 kg, less muscle, less energy.

 Aug, 2020 : 62.5 kg, more muscle, more energy.

 There is no shortcut to weight (fat) loss, and no magic pill that can burn all your fat in a day.
 It requires a series of changes to one's lifestyle and diet, as well as a lot of dedication and consistency.